zephir-lang/zephir/CONTRIBUTING.md

 If you are not familiar with markdown and also
 [GitHub markdown implementation](https://help.github.com/articles/github-flavored-markdown),
 then read this.
-This is important, because we are all write code, and all our questions about the code.
+This is important, because we write code, and all our questions are about the code.
 So lets respect each other and wrap code-blocks by specified tags.

 If you have a change or new feature in mind, please fill an [NFR](https://github.com/phalcon/zephir/wiki/NFR).